ivan4722/dailypuzzle/README.md

 {
   username: "funusername",
   password: password123
-  bestStreak: // an integer storing the user's best streak
+  totalSolved: // an integer storing the user's best streak
   solved: // a String array storing dates of which puzzles that this user has solved }
 ```